B5N “Kate”, Japanese Torpedo Bomber

 The B5N2 used a 1115hp Sakae 21 engine and was armed with dual flexible 7.7mm in the rear cockpit and two 7.7mm fixed above the forward fuselage.

-After the Kate was replaced in front line service by the Jill, the surviving aircraft were relegated to reconnaissance and antisubmarine duty.
-Some were retrofitted with surface search radar (as in the example shown in the photograph) and MAD gear.
+After "Kate" was replaced in front line service by the B6N "Jill", the surviving aircraft were relegated to reconnaissance and antisubmarine duty.
+Some were retrofitted with surface search radar (as in the example shown in the first photograph) and magnetic anomaly submarine detection gear.

 References